ccelio/chisel-style-guide/README.md

     import rocket.{UseFPU, XLen}
     import cde.{Parameters, Field}

+##Private versus Public

+By default, all `val`s and `def`s are public in Scala.
+Label all `def`s private if the scope is meant to stay internal to the current object.
+This makes intention clearer.

 ##Comments

 Consider commenting the use of the I/O fields (especially if there are unintuitive timings!).
 Chisel I/Os aren’t functions - it isn’t obvious how to interface with a Module to other programmers.